bborrel/google-scholar-profile-parser/README.md

 - is unit tested with [PHPUnit][22] (code coverage on [Coveralls][23])
 - is mutation tested with [Infection][24]
 - is tested for compatibility with different versions of PHP (see [.travis.yml][25] for details)
-- has some of its dependencies (those listed by the [PHP Security Advisories Database][26]) checked for known security issues
+- has its dependencies checked for known security issues by [Packagist API][26]
 - is continuously integrated on [TravisCI][27]

 These tools are installed with the library as long as you do not specify the option `--no-dev` when running the